chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 Static configs for Node Exporter

-* As with the configuration of the prometheusjob_name, replace <ip_addr> with the static IP address that's attached to your EC2 instance.
+* As with the configuration of the prometheus job_name, replace <ip_addr> with the static IP address that's attached to your EC2 instance.

 * Save your changes and quit vi.